Americans have a liturgy.

 In a sense, we might say liturgy is literally everywhere we turn, forming us on a consistent basis.

-And these kinds of life-shaping rituals can be found in the most unexpected places in our culture, like the Super Bowl.
+And these kinds of life-shaping rituals can be found in the most unexpected places in our own culture.

 Our church gatherings have family, food, drink, music, message, emotions, responses, etc. They’re all directed to form us in the ways of Christ.

 The Super Bowl has very similar things.
-An annual event given to shape the hearts, minds, and even bodies of people in the American way.
+An annual event given to shape the hearts, minds, and lives of people in the American way.

 Perhaps you never thought of the Super Bowl in this way.
 What is more scary is when those unaware rituals fashion us in ways that are quite anti-God.

-I’m not dismissing the Super Bowl altogether, nor the activities that go along with it.
-Though in a more low-key setting this year (with Dad and DiGiorno pizza), I’ll be watching the game, the commercials, and the halftime show.
+I’m not dismissing the Super Bowl, nor the activities that go along with it.
+I will participate in this cultural activity.
 But I’m aware that the Super Bowl is ultimately a liturgical marker within the American storyline, an event that will look to form us through all 5 senses: hearing, sight, touch, smell, and taste.

 Enjoy the time with family and friends.
 Enjoy the spread of food.
 Enjoy a drink or two.
 Watch the commercials.
 Cheer for your team, if they’re playing.
 Yet, perhaps, be aware of the story being crafted tonight.